Specialist R&D Tax & Grant Funding Advisors

 • Statements that show your core expenditure, broken down by category and by UK and non-UK spending.

-• A profit and loss account for each programme produced (each programme needs to be reported to HMRC as a separate trade, where appropriate criteria is met a series may be considered a single programme for the purpose of tax reporting).
+• A profit and loss account for each programme produced (a series is considered a single programme for HETTR).

 Our results

-• Confident of delivering value to our clients, we offer our High-End TV Tax Relief services on a success fee-only basis.
+• Confident in delivering value to our clients, we offer our High-End Television Tax Relief services on a success fee-only basis.

-• We handle your High-End TV Tax Relief claim from start to finish, with the aim of taking up as little of your time as possible.
+• We handle your HETTR claim from start to finish aim to take up as little of your time as possible.

-• Our expert consultants can identify all of your qualifying projects and all your eligible expenses, including costs often missed by accountants and in-house teams.
+• Our expert consultants can identify your qualifying projects and eligible expenses, including costs often missed by accountants and in-house teams.

 Frequently asked questions

-To pass the BFI cultural test, you must complete an online application form for each high-end television programme you want to claim HTTR for.
-If the programme is intended as a series, you can make one application to cover all episodes within the series.
-The BFI will assess your application and award points based on the cultural content of the programme, its cultural contribution, its cultural hubs, and its cultural practitioners.
-To pass the test, each high-end television programme must score at least 18 out of a possible 35 points.
+To pass the BFI cultural test, complete an online application form for each production for which you want to claim ATR.
+BFI will assess your application and award points based on the cultural content of the production, its cultural contribution, its cultural hubs, and its cultural practitioners.

 A statutory declaration is required for both the Interim and Final certifications.